garethjohnsdesign/greenwichcomedyfestival.co.uk/privacy-policy.md

 We are not responsible for any of the information gathered and stored by third-party sellers and enquiries related to information gathered at the time of ticket purchases should be directed to the relevant company.

-If you would like any more information about any of this, please contact us at info@bristolcomedygarden.co.uk
+If you would like any more information about any of this, please contact us at info@greenwichcomedyfestival.co.uk